How to Use HTTP/2 in Rust

 async fn main() -> Result<(), Box<dyn std::error::Error>> {

-// The 'full' feature enables HTTP/2 support
+// The 'full' feature in Cargo.toml enables the build_http2 method.

 let client = Client::builder()